td-tan/odin-recipes/README.md

 # odin-recipes

-A milestone in the Foundation Course in The Odin Project.
+A milestone in the Foundation Course of The Odin Project.

 This will be a basic recipe website.